oVirt/ovirt-site/source/infra/infrastructure.html.md

 People who come to work on this project are *not* already experts, but they might be.
 You are welcome to learn with us.

+### Openning tickets to the Infra team

-The issue tracker is in a 'trac' instance, [here](https://fedorahosted.org/ovirt/report/1)
+*   The issue tracker is in a 'trac' instance, [here](https://fedorahosted.org/ovirt/report/1)
+*   You can open a ticket to the infra team here [1](https://fedorahosted.org/ovirt/newticket)

+### Joining

-To gain access to systems - think of them as keys to doors - we match your skill and the trust you have built with the project.
+*   To gain access to systems - think of them as keys to doors - we match your skill and the trust you have built with the project.
 This is part of being a [meritocracy](Governance).

-As this small team defines process, content will be added to this page.

-The main thing is, come [communicate with us](#Communication) if you have any questions, are interested in learning more, or what to participate in supporting oVirt infrastructure.

-Interested to join the Infrastructure Team ?
+*   Interested to join the Infrastructure Team ?
 [Click here](Becoming_an_Infrastructure_team_member)

 ### Communication

+The main thing is, come [communicate with us](#Communication) if you have any questions, are interested in learning more, or what to participate in supporting oVirt infrastructure.

 *   [Mailing list infra@ovirt.org](http://lists.ovirt.org/mailman/listinfo/infra)
 *   [IRC channel #ovirt on OFTC](irc://irc.oftc.net/#ovirt)